AliceRivi14/Assignment2/README.md

 ### Control node ###

 The control node allows the robot to move inside the circuit.
-This node also allows you to handle the input from the Ui node.
+This node also allows you to handle the input from the UI node.

 Subscriber:
 * `base_scan (sensor_msgs/LaserScan)`: scans from the laser model.